-We’re still a week away from 2017 Labor Day celebrations and the unofficial end of summer.
-But the office is already buzzing about changes in the air.
-Evenings are starting to cool a little faster, leaves are beginning to crunch underfoot, and we’re ready to start our countdown to one of the most treasured times in Western North Carolina—Oktoberfest!
+We are still a few days away from fall equinox and the official end of summer.
+But our office is already buzzing about literal changes in the air.
+Evenings are starting to cool a little faster, leaves are beginning to crunch underfoot.
+And we’re ready to start our countdown to one of the most treasured times in Western North Carolina—Oktoberfest!

 South Slope: 32 Banks Avenue, Asheville | (828) 552-3934

 Biltmore Village: 63 Brooks Street, Asheville | (828) 424-7290

 Get it while it’s hot!
 Or rather, while it’s perfectly chilled.
 French Broad’s annual fall seasonal, Zepptemberfest, has been out for just a few short weeks.
 Based on a traditional German Märzen, this beer ferments with a German ale yeast instead of a lager yeast for a clean lager smoothness with a big malty body.
 It’s perfect for fall and available only through the end of September!

 101 Fairview Road #D, Asheville | (828) 277-0222